Skip to main content

 How we research and write

-Our review is an editorial process carried out by the Peptide Finder Editorial Team.
-It is not individualized medical advice and does not replace assessment by a licensed US physician.
-Where a regulatory fact is genuinely uncertain, we state the uncertainty rather than imply a conclusion.
+This process does not replace assessment by a licensed healthcare professional or current legal advice.
+Where a fact is uncertain or time-sensitive, we aim to state that uncertainty rather than imply a conclusion.

 How we frame FDA status